helencho/helencho.github.io/resume.md

 *Sept 2017 - Present*

-An intensive 10-month project-based Full Stack development curriculum designed by engineers from Vice, Facebook, Yahoo, Artsy, and LinkedIn.
-Graduates are prepared with both technical and professional skills and have been hired as developers at leading companies such as Pinterest, JP Morgan, and Spotify.
+An intensive 10-month, Google-funded fellowship with a 9% acceptance rate.
+Gained hands on experience building full-stack and front-end web applications from a project-based curriculum designed by engineers at Vice, Facebook, Yahoo, Artsy and LinkedIn.

 ### Choe & Oh, P.C.